2:1 (or international equivalent).

 Months of entry

 Diplomacy provides the vital human framework for the development of international society in a globalising world.
-Increasingly complex patterns of law, culture, history, economics and politics – both within and between states – are mediated by the practice of diplomacy.
-The craft of diplomacy, although distinguished by a remarkable and time-honoured pedigree, is ever more essential to mediation and regulation in the contemporary world.
+Increasingly complex patterns of law, culture, history, economics and politics – within and between states – are mediated by the practice of diplomacy.
+The craft of diplomacy is key in mediating and regulating the contemporary world.

 Information for international students